History of Kashmir: Hindu Dynasties

 A succession of Hindu dynasties ruled over the region from the 7th-14th centuries.
 After the seventh century, significant developments took place in Kashmiri Hinduism.
 In the centuries that followed, Kashmir produced many poets, philosophers, and artists who contributed to Sanskrit literature and Hindu religion.
 Among notable scholars of this period was Vasugupta (c.
 875–925 CE) who wrote the Shiva Sutras which laid the foundation for a monistic Shaiva system called Kashmir Shaivism.
 Dualistic interpretation of Shaiva scripture was defeated by Abhinavagupta (c.
 975–1025 CE) who wrote many philosophical works on Kashmir Shaivism.
 Kashmir Shaivism was adopted by the common masses of Kashmir and strongly influenced Shaivism in Southern India.

 In the eighth century, the Karkota Empire established themselves as rulers of Kashmir.
 Kashmir grew as an imperial power under the Karkotas.
 Chandrapida of this dynasty was recognized by an imperial order of the Chinese emperor as the king of Kashmir.
 His successor Lalitaditya Muktapida lead a successful military campaign against the Tibetans.
 He then defeated Yashovarman of Kanyakubja and subsequently conquered eastern kingdoms of Magadha, Kamarupa, Gauda, and Kalinga.
 Lalitaditya extended his influence of Malwa and Gujarat and defeated Arabs at Sindh.
 After his demise, Kashmir's influence over other kingdoms declined and the dynasty ended in c.
 855–856 CE.

 The Utpala dynasty founded by Avantivarman followed the Karkotas.
 His successor Shankaravarman (885–902 CE) led a successful military campaign against Gurjaras in Punjab.
 Political instability in the 10th century made the royal body guards (Tantrins) very powerful in Kashmir.
-Under the Tantrins, civil administration collapsed and chaos reigned in Kashmir till they were defeated by Chakravarman.
+Under the Tantrins, civil administration collapsed and chaos reigned in Kashmir until they were defeated by Chakravarman.
 Queen Didda, who descended from the Hindu Shahis of Udabhandapura on her mother's side, took over as the ruler in second half of the 10th century.
 After her death in 1003 CE, the throne passed to the Lohara dynasty.
-Suhadeva, last king of the Lohara dynasty, fled Kashmir after Zulju (Dulacha), a Turkic–Mongol chief, led a savage raid on Kashmir.
+Suhadeva, last king of the Lohara dynasty, fled Kashmir after Zulju (Dulacha), a Turkic–Mongol chief, led a savage raid on Kashmir in about 1320.
 His wife, Queen Kota Rani ruled until 1339.
 She is often credited for the construction of a canal, named "Kutte Kol" after her, diverting the waters of the Jhelum to prevent frequent flooding in Srinagar.

 During the 11th century, Mahmud of Ghazni made two attempts to conquer Kashmir.
 However, both his campaigns failed because he could not take by siege the fortress at Lohkot.